 - GMD scientists are active in supporting events such as science fairs and science open houses, giving talks to secondary school children both in the classroom and in the laboratories, and inviting domestic and international visitors to the laboratory for tours.

-The South Pole winter-over crew responds to a mail queries from classrooms throughout - The South Pole winter-over crew responds to e-mail queries from classrooms throughout the world about life in Antarctica. - Educational activities conducted at Mauna Loa and Barrow directly involve students at local schools.
+The South Pole winter-over crew responds to e-mail queries from classrooms throughout the world about life in Antarctica. - Educational activities conducted at Mauna Loa and Barrow directly involve students at local schools.
 The Samoa Observatory staff has been involved with the tribal communities of the island, fostering a sense of community and promoting science education.